Nouman-Akram-ArhamSoft/test_heroku_2/README.md

 # ToDoApp-Class-Base-Project
-This is ToDo Class Base view Application on Django
+This is ToDo Class Base view Application on Django with connection of MySQL

 # Setup
 for run the virtual envoirement